 - 1″ painter’s tape (any masking tape will work)

-- 7″ x 9.5″ rectangular white canvases (I bought mine at the local German craft store, but here are some 5″ x 7″ which would also work**)
+- 7″ x 9.5″ rectangular white canvases (I bought mine at the local German craft store, but here are some 5″ x 7″s which should also work or some 11″ x 14″ if you want to go big**)

 - glue gun (for the stars – I couldn’t find white star stickers)

-We also protected the table with a clear vinyl table cloth cover (like this one) that I got locally, and put Ikea smocks on the kids to protect their clothing.
+We also protected the table with a clear vinyl table cloth cover (like this one), and put Ikea smocks on the kids to protect their clothing.
 (I used the stovetop because the kids can’t reach the back burners and I was trying to keep the hot glue gun out of reach).

 After we got our supplies together, I oriented the canvases like a landscape photo.